zipibz/pharmacy-lookup/readme.md

 ## Wish List
 I faced several challenges through the course of this task, as expected with learning any new framework.
 Below is a list of features that I would have liked to implement, in order of priority:
-- REST Validation
+- Data Validation
   - verify latitude and longitude bounds
   - require latitude/longitude
-- Docker-ize app with Laradock
+- Error Handling
+- Deploy using docker/laradock
 - Continuous Integration: Jenkins, Travis CI, or AWS CodeBuild
 - Deploy application using AWS
 - POST endpoints to add pharmacies to the database